Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The `dashif:laurl` element SHOULD be used to indicate the license server URL.
 Legacy content MAY also use an equivalent `Laurl` element from the `http://dashif.org/guidelines/clearKey` namespace, as this was defined in previous versions of this document (the definition is now expanded to also cover non-clearkey scenarios).
 Clients SHOULD process the legacy element if it exists and `dashif:laurl` does not.

+The license request and response format is defined in [[!encrypted-media]].

 W3C describes the use of the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` in [[!eme-initdata-cenc]] section 4 to indicate that tracks are encrypted with [[!MPEGCENC|Common Encryption]].
 However, the presence of this "common" `pssh` box does not imply that Clear Key is to be used for decryption.
 DASH clients SHALL NOT interpret a `pssh` box with the system ID `1077efec-c0b2-4d02-ace3-3c1e52e2fb4b` as an indication that the Clear Key mechanism is to be used (nor as an indication of anything else beyond the use of Common Encryption).

-One or more `laurl` elements MAY be added under the `ContentProtection` descriptor.
-This element specifies the URL for a license server allowing to receive a license.
-The license request and response format is defined in [[!encrypted-media]].

 <div class="example">